 Ohio Property Tax

-While Ohio’s property tax may be above national average, its rates remain lower than many of the surrounding Midwest states.
+While Ohio’s property tax may be above national average, its rates remain lower than some of the surrounding Midwest states.
 If you would like to refinance your home or you are looking to move to the Buckeye state, our Ohio mortgage guide has all the essential information about getting a mortgage in the state.

 Ohio Gas Tax

-Regular gasoline is taxed at a rate of 38.50 cents per gallon in Ohio.
+Regular gasoline is taxed at a rate of 38.5 cents per gallon in Ohio.

 Ohio Estate Tax